 We’ve written a few guides specifically about the importance of subject lines, so be sure you check them out if you want to dig deep into the mechanics of subject lines.
 In the meantime, these email best practices can help you improve email effectiveness through your subject lines:

-13. Always include a subject line.
+10. Always include a subject line.

 It’s tempting to fire off an email with no subject line if you’re emailing someone you’re personally close with or if your message is short, but it only takes a minute to add one.

-14. Keep the subject line descriptive, but concise.
+11. Keep the subject line descriptive, but concise.

 Every subject line you include should be descriptive and concise.
 A descriptive subject line will convey information about the content included in your message, and a concise one will ensure it doesn’t take up too much visual space.

-15. Avoid exclamation points and other sources of “messiness.”
+12. Avoid exclamation points and other sources of “messiness.”

 Your subject line should also be optimized for visual cleanliness.
 Including excessive punctuation, like multiple exclamation points, will make your subject line harder on the eyes—and in some cases, make it less likely to be opened in a reasonable timeframe.

-16. Alter the subject line to reflect new changes.
+13. Alter the subject line to reflect new changes.